itom-project/plugins/ThorlabsTCubeTEC/docs/ThorlabsTCubeTEC.rst

 **softwareVersion**: {int}, read-only
     software version of the connected device **targetTemperature**: {float}
-    The current temperature in °C or kOhm, depending on the sensor type.
+    The target temperature in °C or kOhm, depending on the sensor type.

+    *Value range: [-45, 145], Default: -87.39*

 Installation
 ============

 Install the Thorlabs Kinesis software and USB Drivers.

 Usage
 ============

-This example shows how to initalized the device in **itom** and change the position:
+This example shows how to initialized the device in **itom** and change the position:

     .. code-block:: python